Vaishnavi18292310/Twitter-Sentiment-Analysis-/README.md

 📊**Dataset**

 The project utilizes the twitter_data.csv dataset.
 This dataset comprises tweets annotated with:

-0: Denoting Negative sentiment
+    +0: Denoting Negative sentiment

-4: Denoting Positive sentiment
+    +4: Denoting Positive sentiment

 Please ensure your dataset includes at least the following columns:

-text: The actual tweet content.
+    +text: The actual tweet content.

-targett: The corresponding sentiment label (0 or 4).
+    +targett: The corresponding sentiment label (0 or 4).

 date: The date of the tweet, crucial for time-based trend analysis.

-.

 🚀 How to Run
 Follow these steps to set up and run the project locally: